AleksandarIlievski/voice-conversion/README.md

 [Click here to visit our demo website](https://aleksandarilievski.github.io/voice-conversion/)

 ## Sources
+Our project's foundation is built upon the work done in the soft-vc repository as well as the [Medium article by Piero Esposito](https://towardsdatascience.com/building-a-lstm-by-hand-on-pytorch-59c02a4ec091), which served as the initial codebase for our voice conversion model.
+Additionally, we've explored other resources that implement similar voice conversion approaches, enriching our understanding and capabilities in the domain.
+These resources have provided us with various perspectives and techniques that complement our primary framework.
 - **soft-vc**: A voice conversion model utilizing a soft attention mechanism, created by bshall.
 This repository contains tools and pre-trained models for voice conversion.
 Available at: <https://github.com/bshall/soft-vc>
 - **knn-vc**: Implements a k-nearest neighbors approach to voice conversion, also developed by bshall.
 It showcases an alternative method using non-parallel data.
 Available at: <https://github.com/bshall/knn-vc>
 - **AutoVC**: A repository by auspicious3000, featuring an Autoencoder for Voice Conversion.
 It demonstrates a method for disentangling speaker characteristics from linguistic content.
 Available at: <https://github.com/auspicious3000/autovc>